Jeremy Hunt: London 2012 Olympics

-As Culture Secretary, Hunt was the government minister responsible for the 2012 London Olympics and 2012 London Paralympics.
+As Culture Secretary, Hunt was the government minister responsible for the 2012 London Olympics and 2012 Summer Paralympics.
 When it transpired that contractors G4S could not provide enough security staff for the Games, Hunt announced that soldiers would be drafted in and that he had been forced to "think again" about the default use of private contractors.
 Hunt took the decision to double the budget for the opening ceremony which received acclaim, and overall the Games were considered a huge success internationally.
 According to Danny Boyle, the artistic director for the opening ceremony, the Government initially suggested removing the section of the opening ceremony about the NHS, although Hunt denied this.

 The Games received widespread acclaim for their organisation, with the volunteers, the British military and public enthusiasm praised particularly highly.
 In the aftermath, Hunt set up the school games as an Olympic Legacy project.
 Although there was criticism at the time of cuts in the school sports budget, 11,953 schools took part in the School Games in the first year.
 Hunt also campaigned to increase the emphasis on the importance of the tourism industry, especially the potential of the Chinese tourist market.